Understanding the Recoveries Dashboard

 This article explains the key concepts used on the dashboard: Recovered, Approved, Mitigations, Rededucts, Partial Payments, and how dates and amounts are calculated.

-Retailers sometimes approve a dispute for one amount but only pay back a portion of it, or they may pay it back on different checks over time.
+A retailer may approve a dispute for a certain amount but only pay back a portion of it.
+In this case:

 Key Term: Recovered